<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Not every user is a paying customer.
 And given that you offer several pricing contracts, it isn’t possible to calculate or predict total revenue in your template by just multiplying the subscription rates with the total customer count.

-You need to categorize your customers as per their subscription plans and then multiply their counts with their related subscription fees.
+You need to categorize your customers as per their subscription plans and then multiply their counts with their related subscription fees to forecast subscription revenue.

 If you’re planning to reduce your subscription prices in the future or modify your offerings on them, include that in your template by putting a separate column for discounts and subtracting it from the subscription rates.

-This would help you figure out the potential monthly revenue generation from the paying customers.
+This would help you figure out the potential monthly recurring revenue and annual recurring revenue from the paying customers.

 4. Include Direct Customer Costs

-You need to include your expenses in the subscription revenue model template too.
+You need to include your expenses in the subscription revenue model template.

 The customer cost and acquisition cost calculation should be linked to the subscriber prediction and reflect the cost of providing them with the services.